Plan, Prepare & Pack Food and Gear for Backcountry Trips in the San Juan Mountains!

 Number Hired: Two

-This is a very time-consuming job and does not include going on trips (though you may get to go on at least one) or working directly with campers (though there will be plenty of opportunities to interact with them).
 CSC is a wilderness-oriented camp, so most days will involve trips departing or returning.
 On a typical departure day, three to four or more groups of 8-12 each will be leaving camp.

 Colvig Silver Camps is a residential summer camp with a very extensive backcountry program.
-Our campers go on 3, 4, and 5 day trips (our oldest campers go on a 26 day expedition) during their time at camp, and the Expedition Coordinator(s) is responsible for making sure these trip groups have all the group gear (e.g. tarp, poles, stakes, stove, fuel, pot, pan, trowel, bear bag/rope, etc.) that they need for their trip in addition to planning and preparing menus, making food orders, and packing food to supply these trips with food for the trip.
-The Expo Coordinator also keeps a running inventory of food and supplies, maintains a clean and sanitary working environment, coordinates food needs with the central kitchen and prepares orders.
+Our campers go on 3, 4, and 5-day trips (our oldest campers go on a 26-day expedition) during their time at camp, and the Expedition Coordinator(s) is responsible for making sure these trip groups have all the group gear (e.g. tarp, poles, stakes, stove, fuel, pot, pan, trowel, bear bag/rope, etc.) that they need for their trip in addition to planning and preparing menus, making food orders, and packing food to supply these trips with food for the trip.
+The Expo Coordinator also keeps a running inventory of food and supplies, maintains a clean and sanitary working environment, coordinates food needs with the central kitchen, and prepares orders.
 He/she must be able to lift heavy boxes overhead, read inventory sheets, and make mathematical conversions.
 In addition, Expedition Coordinators are part of our support staff team, and may be asked to help out in other areas of camp when necessary (e.g. trip drops and pick-ups, camper movie night supervision, help in the kitchen, etc.).
-Expedition Coordinators also go on re-supply drops with their supervising administrator to re-supply our Pathfinding campers (the older campers on a 26 day expedition).
+Expedition Coordinators also go on re-supply drops with their supervising administrator to re-supply our Pathfinding campers (the older campers on a 26-day expedition).

-This job requires excellent time management and organization skills, ability to plan ahead, ability to work on your own for long periods of time, advanced knowledge of food and nutrition appropriate for backpacking and heavy physical activity, basic knowledge of camping gear and operation/set-up of that gear, basic knowledge for simple gear repair techniques, and a general understanding of backpacking/camping in general.
-Expedition Coordinators will be required to have or acquire a basic food handling certification and First Aid/CPR prior to start date.
+This job requires excellent time management and organization skills, the ability to plan ahead, the ability to work on your own for long periods of time, advanced knowledge of food and nutrition appropriate for backpacking and heavy physical activity, basic knowledge of camping gear and operation/set-up of that gear, basic knowledge for simple gear repair techniques, and a general understanding of backpacking/camping in general.
+Expedition Coordinators will be required to have or acquire a basic food handling certification and First Aid/CPR prior to starting date.